bwolmarans/public_stuff/install_nplus.md

 Install NGINX+ on Ubuntu
 -------------------------

 * You need a trial from myF5 of N+ nginx-repo.cert and nginx-repo.key.
-Get both of these files on your local laptop.
+Get both of these files you're going to need them.

 ```bash
 sudo apt-get update